peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 Radiation passing through the Earth's atmosphere is modified by the processes of absorption and scattering.
-Both of these processes are wavelength-dependent, but while scattering is determined by Rayleigh scattering, Mie theory and geometric optics, in order to fully determine absorption we need to be know the specifc absorption lines of radiatively active gases.
+Both of these processes are wavelength-dependent, but while scattering is determined by Rayleigh scattering, Mie theory and geometric optics, in order to fully determine absorption we need to know the specifc absorption lines of radiatively active gases.

 Absorption spectrum of gas molecules can have immensely complicated structure,